-6-II.B.
+6-III.B.
 DEPENDENT DEDUCTION

-An allowance of \$480 is deducted from annual income for each dependent [ 24 CFR 5.611(a)(1)].
+An allowance of \$480 is deducted from annual income for each dependent (which amount will be adjusted by HUD annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25) [24 CFR 5.611(a)(1)].
 Dependent is defined as any family member other than the head, spouse, or cohead who is under the age of 18 or who is 18 or older and is a person with disabilities or a full-time student.
-Foster children, foster adults, and live-in aides are never considered dependents [24 CFR 5.603(b) as updated for HOTMA].
+Foster children, foster adults, and live-in aides are never considered dependents [24 CFR 5.603(b)].

-6-II.C.
+6-III.C.
 ELDERLY OR DISABLED FAMILY DEDUCTION

-A single deduction of \$400 is taken for any elderly or disabled family [24 CFR 5.611(a)(2)].
-An elderly family is a family whose head, spouse, co-head, or sole member is 62 years of age or older, and a disabled family is a family whose head, spouse, co-head, or sole member is a person with disabilities [24 CFR 5.403].
+A single deduction of \$525 is taken for any elderly or disabled family (which amount will be adjusted by HUD annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25) [24 CFR 5.611(a)(2)].

+An elderly family is a family whose head, spouse, cohead, or sole member is 62 years of age or older, and a disabled family is a family whose head, spouse, cohead, or sole member is a person with disabilities [24 CFR 5.403].

-6-II.D.
-HEALTH AND MEDICAL CARE EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i) and 5.603(b) as updated for HOTMA]
+6-III.D.
+HEALTH AND MEDICAL CARE EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i) and 5.603(b)]

-Unreimbursed health and medical care expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
+Unreimbursed health and medical care expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed ten percent of annual income.

-The health and medical care expense deduction is permitted only for families in which the head, spouse, or co-head is at least 62 or is a person with disabilities.
-If a family is eligible for a health and medical care expense deduction, the medical expenses of all family members are counted [VG, p.
-28].
+This deduction is permitted only for families in which the head, spouse, or cohead is at least 62 or is a person with disabilities.
+If a family is eligible for a health and medical care expense deduction, the unreimbursed health and medical care expenses of all family members are included.
+The PHA calculates health and medical care expenses based on the family's past expenses, but accounting for any anticipated changes in expenses during the certification period.